Logistic-aided Huber M-estimator for robust GNSS positioning: Logistic-aided Huber (LAH) M-estimator

-where E($\cdot$) stands for the expectation under standard Gaussian assumption and $\psi_{T}$ denotes the $\psi$ function of the M-estimator $T$.
 Figure \ref{fig: efficiency approximate analysis}a displays how the efficiency of both LQLC estimator and LAH M-estimator change when the magnitude of logistic scale parameter $s$ varies between 0.0 and 3.0.
-The efficiency of estimators can be expressed as functions of $s$, which has been proven in Appendix \ref{app: efficiency calculation}.
 As can be seen, both curves monotonically increases and approaches 1.0 when the $s$ gradually increases.
 The discrepancy in efficiency of two estimators is reflected in Figure \ref{fig: efficiency approximate analysis}b, where the ARE of LQLC estimator compared to LAH M-estimator is bounded between 0.95 and 1.01.
 The results reveal the approximated efficiency between estimators when $s$ varies, with a maximum difference below 5\%.

 Notably, for the standard Gaussian measurement error distribution, we may further leverage a moment estimator to determine the logistic scale parameter $\hat{s}_m$ as: